-- In "Robot", the Doctor's detached boredom from proceedings and on-the-nose Genre Savvy comments are supposed to spur audiences into feeling similar boredom towards the Spy Fiction tropes of the Pertwee era, and several of his lines allude to a need for Revisiting the Roots.
+- In "Robot", the Doctor's recent regeneration (into Fourth Doctor) have him making critical commentary on the Spy Fiction tropes of the Pertwee era, while alluding to a need for Revisiting the Roots.

 - The Fourth Doctor in his late seasons is master of the Aside Glance and continually pokes fun at stereotypical Doctor Who tropes such as: monsters Immune to Bullets, the BBC Quarry sets, unconvincing People in Rubber Suits, plotlines about him constantly getting captured and escaping, how the hammiest person in the room is obviously going to be the villain, bits of bad writing that occasionally turn him Technical Pacifist, Insufferable Genius and Chaotic Stupid, and even the four-episode structure and the Saturday evening broadcast slot for the show.
 Even in his Darker and Edgier Season 18, he makes comments foreshadowing his eventual replacement with another actor, Played for Drama.

-- Donna appears to take this role for the Doctor, being a brash, gobby thirtysomething woman.
+- Donna is a brash, gobby thirtysomething woman.
 She comments on how fantastic things like a "translation circuit" are, calls the Doctor out on his Technical Pacifist traits and knew the best place to find him was where there was anything weird going on.